aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 (1 ha)

-**Procedure:** First, bare soil and querry areas from the [Landscape classification](#Ch05.03) were selected (value 800 reclassified to value 1, others as 0).
+**Procedure:** First, bare soil and querry areas from the [Landscape classification](#Ch05.03) are selected (value 800 reclassified to value 1, others as 0).
 Once reclassified, layer was aggregated to EGV resolution with `egvtools::input2egv()`, which calculates the arithmetic mean and thus resulting in cover fraction.
-During aggregation, inverse distance weighted (power = 2) gap filling on the output was initialised to ensure no missing values at the edges.
-At the very end, layer was standardised by subtracting the arithmetic mean and dividing by root mean squared error.
+During aggregation, inverse distance weighted (power = 2) gap filling on the output is applied to ensure no missing values at the edges.
+At the very end, layer is standardised by subtracting the arithmetic mean and dividing by root mean squared error.